Will My Homeowners Insurance Cover Preventative Tree Removal?

 What Are Tree Removal Endorsements?

-For those concerned about potential tree hazards, tree removal endorsements can be added to some homeowners insurance policies.
-These endorsements provide additional protection and may include limited coverage for preventive removal, such as:
+For those concerned about potential tree hazards, tree removal endorsements can add extra protection to some homeowners insurance policies.
+These endorsements may include limited coverage for preventive removal, such as:

 - Removing trees that show signs of disease, rot, or decay.